Financial Incentives & Resources

 The reason for the rain-tax?
 Construction of storm sewers and other utilities is financed with tax dollars.
 So, the more rainwater that is caught and kept as a resource where it falls, the less runoff there is to convey.
 Less runoff allows smaller storm sewers, which, in turn, saves construction and maintenance costs.
 Thus, people can qualify for rain-tax reductions or exemptions by reducing or eliminating the footprint of their on-site impervious pavement by reducing impervious pavement coverage, replacing impervious pavement with porous pavement, and/or installing green roofs (turning impervious roofs into porous, prairie-like surfaces).

 The Conservation Fund, in partnership with Eastman Kodak and the National Geographic Society, provides small grants to stimulate the planning and design of greenways in communities across the United States.
 Grants may be used for activities such as mapping, ecological assessments, surveying, conferences, design activities, developing brochures and interpretive displays, public opinion surveys, hiring consultants, incorporating land trusts, building foot bridges, planning bike paths, passive water harvesting, or other creative projects.
 Applications may be submitted from March 31 through June 30 of each calendar year.
+Note: Pending the outcome of Eastman Kodak’s business reorganization process, the Kodak American Greenways Program is currently suspended.
+No date has been set for its resumption.

 U.S. Green Building Council’s LEED standards